Enclv icon Enclv

 Technology Stack

-The project is a monorepo with three layers: a native iOS app, a backend that handles ZK attestation and recovery relaying, and a set of on-chain Solidity contracts.
+The implementation is structured as a monorepo comprising three layers: a native iOS application, a server-side backend responsible for ZK attestation verification and UserOperation relaying, and a set of on-chain Solidity smart contracts.

 Blockchain